top of page

 Ruby mixes drama and darkness so comfortably.
 It's all boiling away nicely in her bluesy cauldron

-- Dave Ruby Howe, Music Director of triple J Unearthed
+- Dave Ruby Howe, former Music Director of triple J Unearthed

 That voice is undeniable!
 Ruby opens her mouth and I'm locked in for the next 3 and a half mins while she tumbles in the depth and darkness of the drama

-- Claire Mooney, Assistant Music Director of triple J
+- Claire Mooney, Music Director of triple J Unearthed

 Such a brooding and impactful song!
 I can imagine getting really lost in this track, especially seeing it live.
 Ruby's voice is stunning, it's so exciting to see so much talent so young